seb303/Arduino-XP-BMS/README.md

 Installation & Configuration
 ----------------------------
 * Install Arduino IDE, and if using Teensy hardware: Teensyduino - https://www.pjrc.com/teensy/teensyduino.html
-* Select board and clock rate (e.g. 24 MHz is plenty fast enough)
+* Select board and clock rate (e.g. 24 MHz is plenty fast enough).
 * Define the pin numbers where the outputs and RS485 driver are connected.
 * Define other board-specific parameters, such as port for Serial Monitor, EEPROM size, etc.
 * List the battery ids in the batteries array.